-Sanctions will also be applied where a pupil has misbehaved off-site when representing the school, such as on a school trip, or on the bus on the way to or from school.
-The school will use the sanctions depending on the severity of the behaviour.
-Sanctions will also be applied should a pupil bring the school into disrepute through actions that effect other pupils, staff, or the general public as stated by section 25 of the Behaviour and discipline in schools policy from the DfE.
-Such actions include violence, vandalism, racism, drug involvement and intoxication.
+Sanctions may be applied where a pupil has misbehaved off-site when representing the school, such as on a school trip, or on the bus on the way to or from school.
+The school will use the sanctions listed previously depending on the severity of the behaviour.
+Sanctions will also be applied should a pupil bring the school into disrepute through actions that effect other pupils, staff, or the general public.